nf-core/imcyto/docs/output.md

 ![Example folder structure](images/folder_structure.png)

-Providing you have installed the version of Nextflow required by the pipeline, and you either have `Docker` or `Singularity` installed you can then execute the pipeline on your compute infrastructure using the command below:
+Providing you have installed the version of Nextflow required by the pipeline, and you either have Docker or Singularity installed and available on the `PATH`, you can then execute the pipeline on your compute infrastructure using the command below:

-A representative execution command
 ```bash
 nextflow run nf-core/imcyto \
     --input "./mcd/*.mcd" \